 The various ways your DM could handle initiative are as follows:

-Speed factor: Every round, each creature starts by choosing an action.
-Then based on what they decide to do (See Dungeon Master’s Guide pg.
-271 for a table), apply bonuses and penalties to their rolls depending on the action they choose to take.
+- Speed factor: Every round, each creature starts by choosing an action.
+Then based on what they decide to do, apply bonuses and penalties to their rolls depending on the action they choose to take.
 After that, each creature rolls initiative and takes their turn, restricted in what they choose to do by what action they choose.
 After that, you start a new round and do it all over again.